 Here are some of the tools and tricks I like to use.

-Travel reservation sites, such as Expedia or Priceline, are not usually the best for finding cheap flights.
-Since they are basically a travel agent, they focus on higher-margin offers and tend not to include budget airlines.
+General travel booking sites such as Expedia or Priceline are not usually the best for finding cheap flights.
+Since they are basically travel agents, they focus on higher-margin offers and tend not to include many budget airlines.

 Researching cheap destinations